Think-like-a-Terminator/RecommendationSystem/README.md

 Item Matrix: Encodes item characteristics.
 By decomposing the large matrix of user-item interactions, matrix factorization identifies hidden factors that influence user behavior.
 These factors can represent abstract concepts, such as a preference for action movies or a tendency to buy products during a sale.
 When these low-dimensional representations are multiplied together, the result is a prediction of how much a given user might like a particular item.

 **TensorFlow Recommenders Implementation**

-This project uses TensorFlow Recommenders (TFRS), an easy-to-use library for building recommendation systems with TensorFlow.
-It allows you to quickly experiment with different models and techniques, including:
+This project uses TensorFlow Recommenders (TFRS) to recommend webinar sessions to different users.
+The recommendation system was applied in a company to provide recommended webinar sessions to users based on their attributes and the webinar's use cases.
+It allowed us to quickly experiment with different models and techniques.
+This repository includes the initial training and deployment including:

-User and Item Embeddings: Transform user and item data into embeddings that capture meaningful relationships.
+User and Session Embeddings: Transform user and session data into embeddings that capture meaningful relationships.

-Two-Tower Models: One tower for user embeddings and another for item embeddings, connected by a dot product to produce predictions.
+Two-Tower Models: One tower for user embeddings and another for session embeddings, connected by a dot product to produce predictions.

-Nearest Neighbor Retrieval: Efficiently find the top items for a given user by retrieving the nearest neighbors in the embedding space.
+Nearest Neighbor Retrieval: Efficiently find the top sessions for a given user by retrieving the nearest neighbors in the embedding space.
-📊 Performance Evaluation
-In this project, we evaluate the performance using metrics like Mean Squared Error (MSE) and Precision@K to ensure high-quality recommendations.
-You’ll also find examples of how we visualize the n-dimensional embeddings and explore the nearest neighbor retrieval results.

 **🔧 Installation and Usage**

 Clone the repo:
 git clone ttps://github.com/Think-like-a-Terminator/RecommendationSystem.git

 Install the dependencies:
 pip install -r requirements.txt

-Train the model:
+Train the recommendation model: run train_main function from model.py
-python train_model.py

 Generate recommendations:
 python main.py

 **💡 Key Features**

 State-of-the-art recommendation engine using TensorFlow Recommenders.
 Utilizes nearest neighbor search and matrix factorization for generating accurate, personalized recommendations.
 Supports various types of user-item interactions, including explicit and implicit feedback.

-Feel free to explore the code, run the examples, and build your own recommendation system!
+Feel free to explore the code, swap out the data with your own data, run the training, and provide recommendations!